Last Updated on January 11, 2023 by James Gentile

 Each year in the United States, approximately 1.5 million people file for bankruptcy, and the principal reason behind the majority of personal bankruptcy cases is medical debt.
-A recent study by Harvard University revealed that about 62 percent of people who go bankrupt have significant medical expenses, and nearly three-quarters of those overwhelmed by medical-related bills have some health insurance.
-If you or your family has significant medical debt, bankruptcy could provide relief from the constant stress of credit collectors and give you a fresh financial start.
+A recent study by Harvard University revealed that about 62 percent of people who go bankrupt have significant medical expenses.
+Nearly three-quarters of those overwhelmed by medical-related bills have some health insurance.
+If you or your family has significant medical debt, bankruptcy could provide relief from credit collectors’ constant stress and give you a fresh financial start.

 Most Medical Debt is Unsecured Debt

-Unlike a car loan or mortgage where the lender has the security of collateral, medical debt is considered unsecured debt, just like credit cards.
-That means that unless you have mortgaged your home to borrow money for medical care, the money owed to doctors, hospitals, dentists and rehabilitation services are not ‘priorities’ under bankruptcy laws.
+Unlike a car loan or mortgage where the lender has collateral security, medical debt is considered unsecured debt, just like credit cards.
+That means that unless you have mortgaged your home to borrow money for medical care, the money owed to doctors, hospitals, dentists, and rehabilitation services are not ‘priorities’ under bankruptcy laws.

 Chapter 7 Medical Bills Bankruptcy

 In Chapter 7 bankruptcy, most general, unsecured claims such as medical bills are fully dischargeable – that means the debt is ultimately canceled, and creditors can’t try to make a claim against you for unpaid bills for surgeries, clinic visits, or medications.